 During the colder months of the year, many of us suffer from winter hair.
 For those who don’t know what it is, it’s dry, static hair that easily can break.
 Though wintertime is cozy, with many chances to curl up inside with a good book, the darkness alone can be treacherous for both skin and hair.
-As we who live in the Northern hemisphere see the sun less, we get less D vitamin.
-And deficiency in this vitamin could lead to depression, brittle bones and hair loss.
+Those who live in the Northern hemisphere see the sun less, and get less D vitamin from that natural source.
+Deficiency in this vitamin could lead to depression, brittle bones and hair loss.

 Why Vitamin D Is So Important

 Vitamin D plays many parts in the body.
 Seasonal affective disorder, SAD, is a well-known phenomenon, meaning a depression that is related to changes in season.
 For most people, this means that the feeling of depression starts in the fall.
 It then peaks throughout the darker winter months, to subside in the spring when the light and warmth comes back.
 This disorder can be treated with light therapy or medication.

 But vitamin D also plays a role in SAD.
 All our cells have receptors, which receive chemical signals that direct them to function in certain ways.
 Some of the cells in the specific area of the brain where depression is developed have receptors for vitamin D, which means that vitamin D plays some kind of role in depression.
 One theory is that vitamin D affects the amount of happiness chemicals in the brain.
 As depression medicine increases this type of chemicals in us, some believe that increased intake of vitamin D would have the same effect.
-Also, as our vitamin D levels is at their lowest in the wintertime, when SAD peaks, it is very likely that there is a connection.
+Also, as our vitamin D levels are at their lowest in the wintertime when SAD peaks, it is very likely that there is a connection.

 Vitamin D is also important for the health of our bones, teeth, lungs, immune system, keeping our insulin levels normal, and for our cardiovascular health.